-Recognising this is an urgent humanitarian issue, states are now in the process of agreeing an international political declaration on strengthening the protection of civilians from the use of explosive weapons in populated areas, with the consultations scheduled for 6-8 April 2022 in Geneva to finalise the text.
 A political declaration, though not a legally binding commitment, should seek to influence the behaviour of states by promoting a clear international standard of practice.
-It offers a real chance to increase the protection of civilians living through conflict, but only if it contains commitments that drive genuine change.
+Through its implementation, it offers a real chance to increase the protection of civilians living through conflict, but only if it contains commitments that drive genuine change.

 African states have, at a Maputo regional conference as well as through the African Union, expressed concern over this issue and committed to support and engage in a process to develop a political declaration that addresses the impact of explosive weapons with wide-area effects in populated areas.
-On this basis, they should play a fundamental role in the final consultations on the text of the political declaration, to help ensure that it can be a tool that will improve the protection of civilians in conflict and make a meaningful difference.
+On this basis, they should play a fundamental role in joining the declaration and being part of the international community of states that help to provide forward its implementation.
+As such, African states can help ensure that it can be a tool that will improve the protection of civilians in conflict and make a meaningful difference.